 In Christian marriage two partners enter into a life-long union, make their vows before God and receive a pledge of support from their family, friends, and community.
 At Holy Communion we take marriage seriously and understand that loving and committed relationships are a gift from God.

 All weddings at Holy Communion are conducted according to the Book of Common Prayer and our theological understanding of marriage is embedded in the marriage rite itself.
-The Celebration and Blessing of a Marriage (found in The Book of Common Prayer, p.
-423) begins with these words:
+The service was recently adapted by the wider church to be more inclusive of the diversity of human gender.
+At Holy Communion, we use the adapted rite (linked at the bottom of this page).
+The Celebration and Blessing of a Marriage begins with these words:

 “Dearly beloved: We have come together in the presence of God to witness and bless the joining together of these two people in Holy Matrimony.
-The bond and covenant of marriage was established by God in creation . . .”
+The union of two people in heart, body, and mind is intended by God for their mutual joy; for the help and comfort given one another in prosperity and adversity; and, when it is God’s will, for

 Marriage is a covenant made between two people (not a ceremony performed by a priest).
 God established marriage to be a joining of two people into a union of “heart, body and mind.”
 The church, represented by bishop or priest, blesses the union; but the couple, through the exchange of vows and rings, makes a marriage.